 But that’s really not very many people.
 Only about 7 percent of Americans get their health insurance in the individual market, and that’s where the bulk of the ACA-related headlines have focused over the last several years.

-Unfortunately, the average American doesn’t seem to have a good sense of what repeal could cost them.
+So does the rest of the country need to worry about the ACA being overturned?
+Absolutely, yes.
+But unfortunately, the average American may not have a good sense of what they stand to lose if the ACA is overturned.
 Many aren’t even certain that they’ve gained anything from the law.
-So to clarify, I’ve created a list of 50 things we’d lose if the ACA were to be fully repealed.
-(And I chose 50 just for starters — there are many more.)
+So to clarify, I’ve created a list of 50 things we’d lose if Obamacare were to be overturned in the court system (And I chose 50 just for starters — there are many more.)

-If Republicans were to succeed in their efforts to fully repeal the ACA, here’s what they’d be taking away:
+If Republican-led states and the Trump administration succeed in their efforts to overturn Obamacare, here’s what they’d be taking away: